filecoin-project/lotus-docs/content/en/storage-providers/get-started/overview/index.md

 toc: true
 ---

 This section contains guides to initialize and run a successful storage provider operation using Lotus and should be approached by **advanced users only**.
-You should read through and be familiar with the concepts outlined in these two articles: [how Filecoin works](https://docs.filecoin.io/about-filecoin/how-filecoin-works/), [how mining works](https://docs.filecoin.io/mine/how-mining-works/), as well as having a Lotus node running.
+You should read through and be familiar with the concepts outlined in these two articles: [how Filecoin works](https://docs.filecoin.io/about-filecoin/how-filecoin-works/), [~~how mining works~~](https://docs.filecoin.io/mine/how-mining-works/), as well as having a Lotus node running.

 ![High Level Full Lotus System](High-Level-Full-Lotus-System.png)